walter-lkmx/lkmx-test/src/work/e-commerce-ws/index.en.md

 services: []
 methodologies: []
 period: []
-portrait: 'ws-cover'
+portrait: 'belair-thumbnail'
-hero: 'ws-hero'
+hero: 'belair-cover'
 storyType: 'work'
 introduction: {
-    title: "Background",
+    title: ,
-    content: "Following the triumphant launch of [The Fresh Prince](/doc/the-fresh-prince-RM9oc7rCyH) e-commerce platform for Will Smith, our team was approached once again for an equally ambitious project: Bel-Air Athletics.
-With the success of the previous project setting a high bar, we were tasked with managing and enhancing the e-commerce operations for Bel-Air Athletics over two years.
-This new venture focused to not only sustain the brand's online presence but also to streamline operational processes and merchandise shipping."
+    content:
 }
 ---

+## Background

+Following the triumphant launch of The Fresh Prince e-commerce platform for Will Smith, our team was approached once again for an equally ambitious project: Bel-Air Athletics.
+With the success of the previous project setting a high bar, we were tasked with managing and enhancing the e-commerce operations for Bel-Air Athletics over two years.
+This new venture focused to not only sustain the brand's online presence but also to streamline operational processes and merchandise shipping.

 ## Challenge